nelsonwm45/CPP-02/README.md

 ```

 **Shallow Copy**

 Copies only memory address(pointers) rather than duplicating the actual data:
     If the original object and the copied object share the same memory location, modifying one affects the other.
     If the original object is deleted, the copied object may end up with a dangling pointer, leading to undefined behavior.

 Problems with Shallow Copy:
     Both objects share the same memory, so deleting one object affects the other.
     Leads to dangling pointers and double deletion errors.

+**Basic Code**

 ```
 #include <iostream>